5 Warehouse Safety Tips You Should Already Be Following

 4) Refresher Courses

-Here’s a fact: accidents aren’t deliberate.
-That’s why they call them accidents.
-This means that if your crew is engaging in unsafe behaviors, it’s not because they want to be injured!
-It’s because they either don’t know the correct safety procedures, or they aren’t fully convinced of the danger that comes from not following them.
-Your job is to make them aware.
-If they don’t understand the reason to follow safe procedures, they aren’t going to follow them.
-Corners will be cut in the interest of time or ease, and that’s precisely when accidents happen.
-Drill into your crew the importance of proper safety.
-After all, it’s not just their personal safety on the line…it’s yours as well.
-Don’t foster an environment in which they’ll feel comfortable gambling with it.
+Here’s a fact: accidents aren’t deliberate, which is why they’re called accidents.
+If your crew is engaging in unsafe behaviors, it’s not because they want to be injured, but because they may not know the correct safety procedures or aren’t fully aware of the risks.
+Your job is to ensure they understand the importance of safety.
+If they aren’t aware of why safe procedures matter, corners will be cut, and that’s when accidents happen.
+Drill the importance of safety into your team—it’s not just their safety on the line, it’s yours too.
+Don’t create an environment where unsafe shortcuts feel acceptable.

 5) Awareness

-Have you ever wondered why golfers yell “Fore?”
-Of course you haven’t.
-It’s obvious; they don’t want people to get hurt.
-What do you yell in your warehouse when you’re backing up and unable to see behind you?
-What do you yell when you’re carrying something heavy or dangerous behind a coworker who doesn’t see you?
-What do you yell when you’re coming around a corner, whether you’re carrying something or not?
-If the answer to any of those questions is “nothing,” then you’re a matter of time away from a collision, and it could easily be one that ends badly.
+Why do golfers yell “Fore?”
+It’s obvious—they don’t want anyone to get hurt.
+What do you yell in your warehouse when backing up, carrying something heavy, or rounding a corner?
+If the answer is “nothing,” you’re heading for a collision, possibly one with serious consequences.
 Get in the habit of calling out your location.
-It could be as simple as, “Here I come,” or you could go the extra mile and be more detailed, shouting something like, “Don’t move; I’m coming up behind you.”
-It may sound silly, but it creates an important sense of environmental awareness among all warehouse staff, and wouldn’t you rather they sound silly than end up seriously injured?
+It can be as simple as “Here I come,” or more detailed like, “Don’t move; I’m coming up behind you.”
+It may sound silly, but it fosters environmental awareness among the staff.
+Better to sound silly than suffer a preventable injury.

-Again, consider these a good starting point.
-You will know your specific warehouse safety needs better than anybody else, so use common sense and diligence, and make sure that your staff is taking safety seriously.
-If they don’t, they are only hurting themselves.
-(Sometimes literally!)
+Again, these are just starting points.
+You know your specific warehouse safety needs better than anyone else, so apply common sense, diligence, and ensure your staff takes safety seriously.
+If they don’t, they may be hurting themselves—sometimes literally.

 –Philip J Reed, on behalf of HP Spartacote